restic/restic/doc/030_preparing_a_new_repo.rst

 Preparing a new repository
 ##########################

 The place where your backups will be saved is called a "repository".
+This is simply a directory containing a set of subdirectories and files created by restic to store your backups, some corresponding metadata and encryption keys.

+To access the repository, a password (also called a key) must be specified.
+A repository can hold multiple keys that can all be used to access the repository.

 This chapter explains how to create ("init") such a repository.
 The repository can be stored locally, or on some remote server or service.
 We'll first cover using a local repository; the remaining sections of this chapter cover all the other options.
 You can skip to the next chapter once you've read the relevant section here.

-For automated backups, restic accepts the repository location in the environment variable ``RESTIC_REPOSITORY``.
+For automated backups, restic supports specifying the repository location in the environment variable ``RESTIC_REPOSITORY``.
 Restic can also read the repository location from a file specified via the ``--repository-file`` option or the environment variable ``RESTIC_REPOSITORY_FILE``.

-For the password, several options exist:
+For automating the supply of the repository password to restic, several options
+exist:

  * Setting the environment variable ``RESTIC_PASSWORD``